Albert of Brandenburg: Career

+Like other high-ranking clergymen of his time, Archbishop Albert lived in concubinage, gave his lovers gifts and favored his children as far as possible without causing much offense.
+Recent research assumes that he lived in a marriage-like relationship at first with Elisabeth "Leys" Schütz from Mainz and then with the Frankfurt widow Agnes Pless, née Strauss.
+With Leys Schütz he had a daughter named Anna, whom he married to his secretary Joachim Kirchner.

-Albert's large and liberal ideas, his friendship with Ulrich von Hutten, and his political ambitions, appear to have raised hopes that he could be won over to Protestantism; but after the German Peasants' War of 1525 he ranged himself definitely among the supporters of Catholicism, and was among the princes who joined the League of Dessau in July 1525.
+Albert's large and liberal ideas, his correspondence with leading humanists, his friendship with Ulrich von Hutten whom he drew to his court, and his political ambitions, appear to have raised hopes that he could be won over to Protestantism; but after the German Peasants' War of 1525 he ranged himself definitely among the supporters of Catholicism, and was among the princes who joined the League of Dessau in July 1525.

-Albert needed a prestigious church building that met his expectations at a central location in his residenz town.
-Albert feared for his peace of mind in heaven, and collected more than 8,100 relics and 42 holy skeletons which needed to be stored.
-These precious treasures, known as "Hallesches Heilthum", indirectly related to the sale of indulgences which had triggered the Reformation a few years before.
-Then, the cardinal and the Catholic members of the town council wanted to repress the growing influence of the Reformation by holding far grander masses and services in a new church dedicated solely to the Blessed Virgin Mary.
+From 1514 until his flight on 21 February 1541, Albert ruled mostly from his residence Moritzburg in Halle.
+In 1531, he had a spacious new residential palace built there.
+Albert also needed a prestigious church that met his expectations at a central location in his residenz town.
+He feared for his peace of mind in heaven, and collected more than 8,100 relics and 42 holy skeletons which needed to be stored.
+From 1529, he had two parish churches standing next to each other demolished and only their four towers from c.
+1400 with pointed helmets stood.
+Between these towers he had a large new nave built, which was named Market Church of Our Lady since she received a Marian patronage.
+However, these precious treasures, known as Hallesches Heilthum (the Halle sanctuary), indirectly related to the sale of indulgences which had triggered the Reformation a few years before because it should attract pilgrims willing to pay.
+Then, the cardinal and the Catholic members of the town council wanted to repress the growing influence of the Reformation by holding far grander Masses and services in a new church dedicated solely to the Blessed Virgin Mary, whose excessive worship Luther disliked.

 Albert's hostility towards the reformers, however, was not so extreme as that of his brother Joachim I; and he appears to have exerted himself towards peace, although he was a member of the League of Nuremberg, formed in 1538 as a counterpoise to the League of Schmalkalden.
 New doctrines nevertheless made considerable progress in his dominions, and he was compelled to grant religious liberty to the inhabitants of Magdeburg in return for 500,000 florins.
-During his later years showed more intolerance towards the Protestants, and favoured the teaching of the Jesuits in his dominions.
+In his later years, he showed more intolerance towards the Protestants, and favoured the teaching of the Jesuits in his dominions.